zubairsaiyed/ecal/README.md

 ## Applications

-This project contains two main applications:
+This project contains three main applications:

 ### 1. Image Receiver Server (`image_receiver_server.py`)
 A Flask web server that receives uploaded images and processes them for display on e-paper.

 ### 2. E-Paper Image Display (`image.py`)
 A standalone script for displaying images on a 13.3-inch e-paper display with automatic scaling and rotation.

+### 3. Calendar Web Application (`calendar_server.py`)
+A Flask web application for displaying Google Calendar events with customizable themes and settings.

 ## Features